Jeypraveen/Cotiviti-Intern-Assessment-JeyPraveenSivaraj/README.md

 ---

-## What the App Does

-**ClinicalAudit AI** is a Streamlit-based payment integrity intelligence system that audits synthetic healthcare provider billing profiles for fraud, waste, and abuse patterns.
-It demonstrates all seven Topic 2 concepts from Cotiviti's GenAI intern assessment in a two-tab professional dashboard:

-- **Tab 1 - Audit Interface**: Deep-dive analysis of an individual provider across five labeled sections
-- **Tab 2 - Operations Overview**: Portfolio-level view of all 10 providers with financial exposure summary

----

 ## Demonstration Video

 > 💡 **Tip for Reviewers:** To view the video in a new tab without losing this page, please **Cmd + Click** (Mac) or **Ctrl + Click** (Windows) the button below.